ai4se4ai-lab/YouTubeRetriver/README.md

 6. Review and approve each agent's output as prompted
 7. View the final analysis and insights
 8. Provide feedback to help improve future analyses

+### For Git Repository Analysis:
+1. Check the "Git Repository Analysis" option
+2. Test the Git connection to ensure access
+3. Run the analysis along with YouTube data or by itself
+4. Review findings related to code quality, inclusivity, and sustainability

 ## Permissions Required